advance100/doc_webpack/how-to-write-a-loader.md

 Loaders can be chained.
 Create loaders for every step, instead of a loader that does everything at once.

-This also means they should not convert to javascript if not necessary.
+This also means they should not convert to JavaScript if not necessary.

 Example: Render HTML from a template file by applying the query parameters

 I could write a loader that compiles the template from source, execute it and return a module that exports a string containing the HTML code.
 This is bad.

-Instead I should write loaders for every task in this usecase and apply them all (pipeline):
+Instead I should write loaders for every task in this use case and apply them all (pipeline):

 * jade-loader: Convert template to a module that exports a function.
 * apply-loader: Takes a function exporting module and returns raw result by applying query parameters.